o1-labs/docs2/docs/zkapps/o1js/common-types-and-functions.md

 # Functions

 Functions work as you would expect in TS.
-However, your functions inside ZKPs must take provable arguments and return provable types, just like anything in o1js.
+However, your functions inside ZKPs must return provable types, just like anything in o1js.
 For example:

 <!-- prettier-ignore -->
 ```ts